Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 The best questions you can ask are ones that only an expert would ask.
 They’re questions that make your buyer think rather than just recite information.

-They signal to your buyer that you’re a competent professional they can trust.
+They signal to your prospective buyer that you’re a competent professional they can trust.

 When I was a sales rep, I often asked this question: